OwenT2424/operating-systems-cw-journal/week7.md

 A system configuration review was conducted to evaluate core security-related settings on the Ubuntu Server.
-The operating system was confirmed to be a supported LTS release with automatic security updates enabled.
+The operating system was confirmed to be a supported LTS release with automatic security updates enabled [3].
 SSH configuration enforces key-based authentication with root login and password authentication disabled.
 Firewall rules restrict inbound traffic to SSH only, and access control is managed through a dedicated administrative user with sudo privileges.

-Overall, the system configuration aligns with security best practices for a headless Linux server and supports a minimal, well-controlled attack surface.
+Overall, the system configuration aligns with security best practices for a headless Linux server and supports a minimal, well-controlled attack surface [3].

 ## 7. Remaining Risk Assessment